 - The devices attached to this trusted network are trusted.

 - The applications running on these trusted devices are trusted.

 - The users accessing these trusted applications are trusted.

-- Attackers are predictable, and repeat the same behaviours.
+- Attackers are predictable, and repeat the same behaviors.

-Before we proceed further, it’s important to stress that preventative measures are an important and essential part of any organisation’s cyber defences, but they are no longer the be all and end all.
+Before we proceed further, it’s important to stress that preventative measures are an important and essential part of any organization’s cyber defenses, but they are no longer the be all and end all.
 In fact, they are just the start.
-And that is because the assumptions they were built on no longer hold, especially in 2020 when the global pandemic has forced a complete revolution in how organisations in every sector work, resulting in a new normal:
+And that is because the assumptions they were built on no longer hold, especially in 2020 when the global pandemic has forced a complete revolution in how organizations in every sector work, resulting in a new normal:

 - My company is no longer located in specific locations.